wso2/docs-open-banking/en/docs/learn/consent-manager.md

 ## Using Consent Manager

-1. Go the Consent Manager application at:
+1. Go the Consent Manager application at `https://<IS_HOST>:9446/consentmgr`
-   `https://<IS_HOST>:9446/consentmgr`

 2. Sign in with the credentials provided by the bank.